 A virtual phone number works by breaking up outbound voice audio into tiny data packets that travel to their call destination via the Internet.
 Once these data packets have arrived at the recipient’s device, they reassemble into crystal-clear voice audio.

-A stable, high-speed Internet connection with a minimum bandwidth of 100kbps is the most important aspect of quality Voice over Internet Protocol communication.
+A stable, high-speed Internet connection with a minimum bandwidth of 100kbps is the most important aspect of quality of VoIP communication.
 Some businesses may need to upgrade their Internet speed before switching to virtual telephony, and should contact their ISP to do so.

 Once you have sufficient bandwidth for your business needs, all you’ll need to use a virtual number is a VoIP router, an Ethernet cord, and your preferred calling device.
 Keep in mind that you can use your existing equipment and keep your current phone number when switching to VolP business phone system.